Solutions to Help the Functional Alcoholic in Your Life

 Functional Alcoholic Signs To Watch For

 The subtle high functioning alcoholic symptoms may not appear evident to you in the beginning.
 They will likely never admit to having a problem until they’ve hit rock bottom.
 For you to help, you’ll need to look out for the signs.
-Perhaps you just started dating a functioning alcoholic or you’ve been married to someone for a long time whose dependency on alcohol has progressed.
+Perhaps you just started dating a functioning alcoholic or you’ve been married to someone for a long time whose dependence on alcohol has progressed.
 It may be helpful for you to know what the signs are for functioning alcoholics.

 The amount of alcohol daily is as follows: